 What Others Say About Their Experience

-There are more than 1,800,000 Likes on Facebook, so this product clearly has a huge and happy following.
+Judging by its more than 1,800,000 Likes on Facebook, this product has a huge, engaged following.
 The user demographic is young, with most users falling in the 25-34 year age bracket.
 Definitely not your grandma’s brain training games!

 I don’t put much stock in testimonials on a vendor’s website.
 Instead, I look for user feedback on third party sites.